To calculate result you have to disable your ad blocker first.

-Greatest common divisor (denominator) calculator enlists all of the steps of the calculation.
+The greatest common divisor (denominator) calculator enlists all of the steps of the calculation.
 It is not just a calculation tool.
-It can also be used to learn the methods to calculate highest common factor.
+It can also be used to learn the methods to calculate the highest common factor.

 |GCF of 2 and 4 is||2|